Simhyeon/gdmarp/docs/macro.md

 character should be included in final generated file content.
 Second is a macro that converts string literal and redirects comma literal to other internal macro.
-Thus ```_cc``` macro simply postpone direct evaluation for once and should be used if comma should be printed in final result.
+Thus ```_cc``` macro simply postpone direct evaluation for once and should not be used if comma is required to be printed in final result.

 General rule of thumb is to use comma literals only in text related macros and us ```\.``` in other macros.